-

 Original Date Announced

-May 20, 2025The Washington Post reports that the Trump administration has drafted plans to use $250 million in Department of State (DOS) Migration and Refugee Assistance (MRA) funds for the voluntary repatriation of migrants from active conflict zones.
-MRA funding has traditionally been for refugee resettlement in the United States as well as efforts to help people return to their home nations once deemed safe.
-The documents mention Ukrainians, Haitians, Afghans, Palestinians, Libyans, Sudanese, Syrians, and Yemenis as migrants who could be targeted as part of the voluntary-deportation program.
+May 20, 2025The Washington Post reports the Trump administration plans to use $250 million in Department of State (DOS) Migration and Refugee Assistance (MRA) funds for the voluntary repatriation of migrants from active conflict zones.
+Documents mention Ukrainians, Haitians, Afghans, Palestinians, Libyans, Sudanese, Syrians, and Yemenis as migrants who could be targeted as part of the voluntary-deportation program.

 The Department of Homeland Security (DHS) called these documents “outdated,” but recently signed an agreement with DOS detailing the same processes.